Divorced and Destroyed: How the System Fails Women

 You know, for speaking up.
 So when I heard your story, I'm like, the system is broken.

-And for some reason, most of the time the women are the ones that get fucked pardon my french you're absolutely right and not only that because i was pro per legally representing myself without proper legal representation
+And for some reason, most of the time, the women are the ones that get fucked, pardon my French.

-that especially this is the thing i don't know how a judge like that sleeps at night because this guy comes from a rich family.
-You told me his parents are really wealthy.
+Especially, this is the thing.
+I don't know how a judge like that sleeps at night because this guy comes from a rich family.

-So, one is already aged out of the system because this has been going on for nearly six years.
-Wow.
+and on top of that i have 73 now my kids are older now yeah so one is already aged out of the system because this has been going on for nearly six years wow and the other one is nearly 18.

-So, I have my 14 and a half, 15-year-old son, and I'm now ordered to pay him child support, even though I have 73% leave, you know, physical custody.
+So I have my 14 and a half, 15-year-old son.
+And I'm now ordered to pay him child support, even though I have 73% leave, you know, physical custody.

-OMG, and I'm a social worker.
 How do you do it?

 How do you do it?
 How do you make enough money?